 What is the lifestyle like?

-There is a much more relaxed environment for expats retiring or working in Taiwan.
-With a safe community and a beautiful land to explore, many expats spend time visiting and exploring the cities and land.
+There is a much more relaxed environment for Taiwan Expats.
+With a safe community and a beautiful land to explore, many Taiwan Expats spend time visiting and exploring the cities and land.

 With major cities such as Taipei many expats favour this not just for work and but also retirement with lovely beaches and work life balance.